MockingbirdME/game_md/magic/arcane_powers.md

     * Target (1+) - add X bonus or penalty dice to the next attack made against the target of this spell within the next round.
 Additional successes may be spent increase the number of bonus or penalty dice by one or to extend the duration of this effect by one round, alternatively two additional successes can be spent to have this bonus or penalty apply to all attacks of one type (melee, ranged) for the duration of the effect.
 * Affect Mass - touch, matter, all mages
     * (1+) - target one item of up to 10X pounds or one object of up to X cubic meters and increase or decrease its mass by X% for X rounds.
 Additional successes may be spent to double the mass or volume of the target or increase the mass change by an additional X%.
 A weapon's damage is reduced by one for every 25% its mass is reduced and attacks made with it gain one penalty die for every 25% by which its mass is increased.
 Armor's reflex value is increased or decreased by one for every 25% its mass is changed.
-* Arcane Armor - touch, fortification, all mages
+* Arcane Armor - short, fortification, all mages
-    * Natural Armor (3+) - gain an armor value of X, plus one for each additional success spent.
+    * Natural Armor (3+) - target character gains an armor value of X, plus one for each additional success spent.
 If the target already has natural armor this effect replaces it, if it's APV is greater, or increases the natural value by 1.
     * Hardened Armor (3) - target item of armor or natural armor has its APV increased by X.
     * Absorb Damage (3) - target gains X physical damage reduction plus one for every two additional successes spent.
 * Arcane Surgery - touch, health, all mages